Table of Contents

 Right mix of experience & energy

 Grads might have all the youthful enthusiasm in the world, but they’ll rarely bring any experience to the table.
-On the other hand, anyone who’s been in their field for 3-15 years will often offer the same enthusiasm, the same energy, paired with useful knowledge that they’re keen to contribute.
+On the other hand, any experienced hire who’s been in their field for 3-15 years will often offer the same enthusiasm, the same energy, paired with useful knowledge that they’re keen to contribute.
+This combination shows one of the clear advantages of hiring experienced employees into your team.

 They know what they like